yuange250/MARS-Attribute/README.md

 ## Explanition of the data
-The vedio-data of MARS is accessible on http://www.liangzheng.com.cn/Project/project_mars.html.
+The original vedio-data of MARS is accessible on http://www.liangzheng.com.cn/Project/project_mars.html.
 And the attributes data is organized as follows:

 | person-id | camera | tracklet | Tops.c | Bottoms.c | Age | Tops.l | Bottoms.l | shoulder bag | backpack | hat | handbag | hair | gender | Bottoms.t |
 | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: |